-- Ad hoc activities and support including podiatry, hairdressing, yoga, acupuncture, IT and computer support, CV skills and social outings
+- Ad hoc activities and support including podiatry, hairdressing, IT and computer support, CV skills and social outings

 We encourage our residents to engage with our core support services.
 They can choose as much additional support as they feel they need, based on their strengths and circumstances.
 We will also signpost to other relevant local support services where appropriate.

-The Homeless Street Outreach Team is a multi-agency initiative involving Winchester City Council, Two Saints, Winchester Churches Nightshelter and Trinity Winchester.
+The Homeless Street Outreach Team is a multi-agency initiative involving Winchester City Council, Two Saints, The Winchester Beacon and Trinity Winchester.
 The Outreach Team operates five days a week and conducts a thorough search of Winchester city centre where they understand individuals may be rough sleeping or where they have received reports of rough sleeping.

 Rough sleepers are offered a warm drink, something to eat and help to access local services that will be able to give them a greater level of support.